Qizhong-George-Guo/qizhong-guo/publications/peer-reviewed.md

 <li>Sankararamakrishnan, N., Guo, Q. (2001).
 “Use of Chemical Tracers to Detect the Presence of Sanitary Sewage at Storm Water Outfall.”
 Proceedings of the World Water & Environmental Resources Congress, Orlando, Florida, May 20–24. <a href="https://doi.org/10.1061/40569(2001)212">https://doi.org/10.1061/40569(2001)212</a></li>

 <li>Guo, Q., Agnoli, N. W., Zhang, N. P., Hayes, B. D. (2000).
 “Hydraulic and Water Quality Performance of Urban Storm Water Detention Basin Before and After Outlet Modification.”
 Proceedings of the Joint Conference on Water Resources Engineering and Water Resources Planning and Management, Minneapolis, Minnesota, July 30–August 2. <a href="https://doi.org/10.1061/40517(2000)174">https://doi.org/10.1061/40517(2000)174</a></li>

-<li>Guo, Q., Psuty (1999).
-“Nitrogen Flux through Barnegat Inlet: Measurement and Analysis of Its Variability.”
-Abstracts of the 15th Biennial International Conference of the Estuarine Research Foundation, New Orleans, Louisiana, September 25–30, p.
-43.</li>

 <li>Guo, Q. (1997).
 “Flushing Time in Estuaries: A Method for Quantification with Unknown Amount of Freshwater Input.” <em>Environmental and Coastal Hydraulics: Protecting the Aquatic Habitat</em>, Proceedings of the 27th IAHR Congress, San Francisco, California, August 10–15.
 ASCE, Vol. 1, 737–742.</li>